moondance-labs/tanssi-docs/node-operators/sequencers/onboarding/run-a-sequencer/index.md

 ### Required Network Ports

 For successful block production, your node must synchronize and interact with three peer-to-peer (P2P) networks.
-To ensure proper communication within the Tanssi ecosystem, make sure the following ports are open for incoming
+To ensure proper communication within the Tanssi ecosystem, make sure the following ports are open for incoming:

 | Network            | Port         |
 |---------------------|--------------|